 How Do I Get More of a Rep’s Time?

 It’s surprisingly easy.
 It’s really just basic blocking and tackling.
 Offer a quality product at a market-friendly price, ship the product on time, and pay the rep on time.
 This seems simple, but so many manufacturers lose track of blocking and tackling that if you do all the fundamentals well, you will be a stand-out on most reps’ line cards, and you will do well.
+Can you also get more of a rep’s time with a higher commission rate?
+Absolutely, but even a higher-than-average commission rate won’t get more of the rep’s time for a manufacturer if that manufacturer’s late shipments or quality issues embarrass the rep with his or her customers.

 Do I Have To Pay the Rep Commission on Accounts I Already had Before I Hired the Rep?